-Speak with a Wesley Chapel premises liability lawyer if you were hurt while on someone else’s property.
-One of the seasoned personal injury attorneys at Distasio Law Firm could investigate the incident to discover the party whose negligence caused the accident and hold them accountable for the harm you suffered.
+Speak with a Wesley Chapel premises liability lawyer if you were hurt while on someone elseโ€™s property.
+One of the Wesley Chapel personal injury attorneys at Distasio Law Firm could investigate the incident to discover the party whose negligence caused the accident and hold them accountable for the harm you suffered.
+Reach out to our law offices today to schedule a free initial consultation with a member of our legal team.

 Liability Depends on Duty

-Some states hold property owners liable for keeping their premises reasonably safe for all people.
+Premises liability claims require proof that a property owner was somehow at fault for the accident or injury.
+While some states hold property owners liable for keeping their premises reasonably safe for all people.
 Florida follows a more traditional rule that applies varying standards of care depending on the relationship between the property owner and the injured person (claimant).
 An experienced Wesley Chapel premises liability attorney could explain the standard that might apply in your specific case.

 Invitees